sinusinu/Imago/README.md

 - Resize
   - Identifier: `resize`
   - Options:
-    - `w`: Width, positive integer, optional
+    - `width`: New width, positive integer, optional
-    - `h`: Height, positive integer, optional
+    - `height`: New height, positive integer, optional
     - `filter`: Use bilinear filter, true or false, optional
-  - If both `w` and `h` are given, aspect ratio will be ignored
+  - If both `width` and `height` are given, aspect ratio will be ignored
-  - If only one of `w` or `h` is given, aspect ratio will be kept and missing axis will be calculated
+  - If only one of `width` or `height` is given, aspect ratio will be kept and missing axis will be calculated
-  - Either one of `w` or `h` must be given
+  - Either one of `width` or `height` must be given
   - `filter=true` (default) will use bilinear filtering, `filter=false` will use nn filtering

 - Rotate